MosesChuka/My_KF_Implementation/README.md

 Improvement suggestions are appriciated (chukwukaokonkwo8(at)gmail(dot)com)

 Feel free to use the code in your own projects.....
-Cheers ;)
+Cheers ;

+## Dependencies
+-Python3
+-Numpy
+-Eigen3